Griffin Matthews

 Griffin Matthews (born 1981/82) is an American actor, writer, and director.

+Early life and education

 Born in Pittsburgh, Pennsylvania, he graduated from Carnegie Mellon University with a B.F.A. in musical theater.

-Matthews served two years in the Peace Corps in West Africa.
-In 2005, he founded a nonprofit, UgandaProject (originally named Be The Change Uganda), to support the education of teenagers in Uganda.
+Career

 With husband Matt Gould, Matthews co-wrote the musical Witness Uganda, later retitled Invisible Thread, based on his experience volunteering in Uganda.
-The musical won the 2014 Richard Rodgers Awards for Musical Theatre in 2012 and 2014.
+The musical won the Richard Rodgers Awards for Musical Theatre in 2012 and 2014.

 Matthews appears as fashion designer Luke Jacobson in the 2022 Disney+ series She-Hulk: Attorney at Law.
 His other television credits include Dear White People, The Flight Attendant, The Mentalist, Weeds, Torchwood, and Law & Order: LA.

 Matthews, who is Black, has criticized institutionalized racism in American theater.